Understanding the SBA's Economic Injury Disaster Loans (EIDL) and Advance program for COVID-19

-The Small Business Administration (SBA) is extending its disaster loan programs to businesses and nonprofits including charitable organizations such as churches and private universities impacted by COVID-19.
+This disaster loan program was extended early in the pandemic to businesses and nonprofits including charitable organizations such as churches and private universities impacted by COVID-19.
 Businesses can qualify regardless of whether they have suffered property damage, and can use the funds to help meet working capital needs and cover operating expenses as they recover from the pandemic’s impact.

 - Your business must be experiencing a business loss related to COVID-19.
 The business receiving the loan must be deemed a Small Business based on North American Industrial Classification System (NAICS) code, annual receipts, and the average number of people employed per pay period.
 Learn more about the SBA's size standards.